Wendy Williams’ Swollen-Legged Paparazzi Pics Spark Mass Freakout

 “She has Graves which is a condition that can affect your hormones and unfortunately, one of the medications causes swelling especially in the legs.
 Wendy can’t help it,” was the reply they received.

-Per People‘s report earlier this year, Wendy has opened up about the Lymphoedema diagnosis that accompanies her Grave’s disease and thyroid troubles.
-She revealed her diagnosis for the swelling condition on her talk show, but she kept the feel light-hearted by stating that it wasn’t going to “kill” her.
+Per People’s report earlier this year, Wendy has opened up about the lymphoedema diagnosis that accompanies her Grave’s disease and thyroid troubles.
+She revealed her diagnosis for the swelling condition on her talk show, but she kept the feel lighthearted by stating that it wasn’t going to “kill” her.
 Wendy also appeared to be warning the general public not to make remarks on the swelling.

 It looks like Wendy’s words weren’t heeded by today’s set of viewers.
-Fans wishing to see more of Wendy should tune into her show or follow the star’s Instagram.
+Fans wishing to see more of Wendy should tune into her show or follow the star’s Instagram account.